Belgium coach: Hazard to avoid surgery, hopeful for Euros - WHIZ News

-Speaking at a video news conference, Belgium coach Roberto Martinez said the medical advice “is to try and treat the injury in a conservative way” instead of surgery.
+Speaking at a video news conference on Friday, Belgium coach Roberto Martinez said the medical advice “is to try and treat the injury in a conservative way” instead of surgery.

 After being out for nearly two months, Hazard played a few minutes in a Spanish league game last weekend.
 However, Madrid said this week Hazard has been sidelined again by a muscle injury in his right leg.